Denosumab (Bone Metabolism Regulator)

 Denosumab is a new class of osteoporosis treatment called a human monoclonal antibody that prevents RANKL-RANK interaction and thereby inhibits osteoclast formation.
 Denosumab (Prolia™) is the first treatment approved by Health Canada in this class.

-Coverage for denosumab (Prolia®) under the following provincial drug benefits plans – Saskatchewan Formulary, New Brunswick Drug Plan Formulary and Ontario Drug Benefits Program – has been expanded to include men.
+Coverage for denosumab (Prolia®) under the following provincial drug benefits plans – Saskatchewan Formulary, New Brunswick Drug Plan Formulary, Ontario Drug Benefits Program and Alberta Health – has been expanded to include men.
 Coverage is now available for men who meet criteria similar to those for postmenopausal women: high fracture risk, contraindications to oral bisphosphonate use and failure on other osteoporosis therapies.
 In Saskatchewan, Prolia® is also covered for patients at moderate to high fracture risk who are one of the following: men on androgen deprivation therapy for prostate cancer or women on aromatase inhibitor therapy for breast cancer.
+Coverage for men was granted by BC Pharmacare in 2017.

 Other Prolia® news: Health Canada has approved a new indication for denosumab (Prolia®): To increase bone mass for the treatment and prevention of glucocorticoid-induced osteoporosis in women and men at high risk of fracture.